socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ### Usage (Produced and Consumed When)
 <!--AA/AS/AE, must identify the producing role and the target audience-->

 CRC cards primarily serve as specification and documentation tools.
-Moreover, the cards can support decision making during component realization, starting with a "make of buy" decision:
+Moreover, the cards can support decision making during component realization, starting with a "make or buy" decision:

 * Buy, build, or rent (a cloud service) software with the desired capabilities?
 * Use a custom-off-the-shelf software package, commercial middleware, or open source software?